Nornenbrunnen

 How long should I spend visiting?

-A visit to the Nornenbrunnen typically takes about 30 minutes to an hour, allowing time for exploration, photography, and enjoying the surrounding area.
+A visit to Nornenbrunnen typically takes about 30 minutes to an hour, allowing time to appreciate the fountain and explore the nearby area.

 Is photography allowed?